datacarpentry/DEPRECATED-knowyourdata-genomics/lessons/04-VCF-manipulation.md

 ```
 $ tabix -p vcf  mysliceofY.vcf.gz
 ```
 We are telling tabix to index the file and we are specifying the file format (-p).
 This command will produce an index file with the same name and a .tbi extension.
 Type the ls -l command to see the files in your folder.

 ```
 $ ls -l
 -rw-r--r-- 1 user group  5791 Jun 23 09:37 mysliceofY.vcf.gz
 -rw-r--r-- 1 user group   104 Jun 23 09:37 mysliceofY.vcf.gz.tbi
 ```

+**(b)**
-b. we want to extract information for one individual (named HG00117) at one locus (named rs2534636 on chromosome Y at position 2657176 ).
+We want to extract information for one individual (named HG00117) at one locus (named rs2534636 on chromosome Y at position 2657176 ).
 All the commands below are equivalent, and will create a  new vcf files named myslice:

 ```